-These transactions are treated as transactions under common control in accordance with the Accounting Standard for Business Combinations (ASBJ Statement No. 21, December 26, 2008) and Guidance on Accounting Standard for Business Combinations and Business Divestitures (ASBJ Guidance No. 10, December 26, 2008).
+These transactions were treated as transactions under common control in accordance with the Accounting Standard for Business Combinations (ASBJ Statement No. 21, announced on December 26, 2008) and Guidance on Accounting Standard for Business Combinations and Business Divestitures (ASBJ Guidance No. 10, announced on December 26, 2008).